Central Community College: Academics

 Central Community College is a public community college.
 As of 2025, the college has 3,200 students enrolled.
-The college has 59 Fields of Study.
-Major Fields of Study include Business Administration, Vehicle Maintinence and Repair Technologies, Precision Metal Working, Liberal Arts and Sciences, and Criminal Justice and Corrections.
+The college has 59 fields of study.
+Major fields of study include Business Administration, Vehicle Maintenance and Repair Technologies, Precision Metal Working, Liberal Arts and Sciences, and Criminal Justice and Corrections.

 Campuses

 Central Community Colleges is located in Central Nebraska.
 The college has three campuses.
 Campuses include Grand Island, Columbus, and Hastings.
 The college also has learning centers in Holdrege, Kearney, and Lexington.